 Australia has become the ultimate land of opportunity in the 21st century.
 While countries such as USA and Canada are still among the most coveted backdrops for white-picket fence living, the Land Down Under has deservedly risen through the ranks and rivaled the best of places with its stable economy, robust infrastructure and constructive mentality of its residents.
-This means that countless individuals around the globe are looking for the most convenient ways to move here, and here’s how difficult it is to relocate to Australia in 2019.
+This means that countless individuals around the globe are looking for the most convenient ways to move here.
+Additionally, here’s how difficult it is to relocate to Australia in 2019.

 Let’s start with the simple matters and simple answers

-The most prudent way to start off this topic is to bluntly answer the question implied in the title: How hard can it be to move to Australia today?
-The answer is: it is very hard and the process is rather complex but the end-goal is absolutely worth it.
+The most prudent way to start off this topic is to bluntly answer the question implied in the title.
+How hard can it be to move to Australia today?
+The answer is: it is very hard and the process is rather complex.
+But the end-goal is absolutely worth it.
 The statistics will not encourage you: circa 70% of applicants for Australian citizenship do not pass the immigration process.
 They either fail or simply give up.

-While failure does not mean that you are banned to try again, it comes with a delay penalty, so if something really immediate is motivating you to relocate here, you should probably not risk this.
+While failure does not mean that you are banned to try again, it comes with a delay penalty.
+So if something really immediate is motivating you to relocate here, you should probably not risk this.
 Prepare yourself to the best of your abilities.
-The easiest route is to simply study in Australia, but most such opportunities, as well as work and travel arrangements, are closed off by the time you reach the age of 30.
+The easiest route is to simply study in Australia.
+But most such opportunities, as well as work and travel arrangements.
+Are closed off by the time you reach the age of 30.
 On the other hand, Australia Visa subclasses tend to become unavailable for most people once they reach their 45th birthday, so keep that in mind as you proceed.

 The matter of language and its ultimate trapping